-Cloud computing is accomplished using conventional computing techniques, which aids in the development of mixed large & light customer platforms.
+Cloud computing is accomplished using conventional computing techniques, which aids in developing mixed large & light customer platforms.
 Computing services are often provided through the conventional network and multiple sensors.
 With a device and an internet connection, the user may access current data from a cloud platform or upload new data to the cloud from anywhere.

-For example, the traveler can book his ticket online from any device that has internet connectivity, such as a smartphone, laptop, tablet, or computer
+For example, the traveler can book his ticket online from any device with internet connectivity, such as a smartphone, laptop, tablet, or computer.

 2. On-demand Self Service

-Users of cloud computing services are able to deploy, monitor, and manage computer resources as necessary without the need for human administrators.
-It is a crucial component of cloud computing and one of its most important aspects as it allows the client to keep track of the server's uptime, capabilities, and network storage space.
+Cloud computing service users can deploy, monitor, and manage computer resources as necessary without the need for human administrators.
+It is a crucial component of cloud computing and one of its most important aspects, as it allows the client to keep track of the server's uptime, capabilities, and network storage space.

 3. Resource Pooling and Multi-tenancy

 The available IT resources (such as networks, servers, storage, applications, and services) are shared across several applications and occupants in an uncommitted approach.
-Various customers are served through a single key resource.
-A programming code that permits a particular software version to serve many groups is known as multi-tenancy.
+Various customers are served through a single essential resource.
+A programming code that allows a particular software version to serve many groups is known as multi-tenancy.
 It implies that multiple cloud provider clients share the same computer resources.
-Despite sharing computer resources, each Cloud customer's data is held entirely separate and secure.
+Each Cloud customer's data is held entirely separate and secure despite sharing computer resources.

 4. Rapid Elasticity and Scalability

 IT resources for cloud computing services should be flexible enough to scale up and down as fast as needed.
-In many circumstances, this might even automatically happen in line with business needs.
+This might even automatically happen in line with business needs in many circumstances.
 This ensures that the application always has the capacity it requires.

 Scalability brings cost-effectiveness to cloud computing.
-When there is a significant demand or workload, extra servers might be added for that time period.
+Different servers might be added when there is a significant demand or workload.
 Using the same example of the travel portal, The flights may transport many passengers in a single journey.
-These travelers fly to the same location, board the same plane, and are assigned different seats based on demand and availability.
+These travelers fly to the exact location, board the same plane, and are assigned different seats based on demand and availability.

 5. Measured Service

 Every application and resident's resource utilization is evaluated, and this information is made available to both the user and the resource supplier.
-This will be required for a variety of reasons, including billing monitoring and resource utilization, providing both the provider and the customer with transparency.
+This will be required for various reasons, including billing monitoring and resource utilization, providing both the provider and the customer with transparency.

 For example, if a person travels by railway, they must only pay for the distance traveled, not the complete voyage that the train takes.

-Every resource is just a click away, you can access it anywhere from any device- all you need is just a good internet connection.
+Every resource is just a click away; you can access it anywhere from any device- all you need is a good internet connection.